On-Site vs Hotel Wedding Lodging: What Destination Weddings Actually Feel Like

 It’s the simplest option logistically, and often the most memorable.

-This is a big part of why camp-style venues create such a strong experience, something we break down in how to plan a luxurious summer camp wedding.
+This is a big part of why camp-style venues create such a strong experience, something we break down in How to Plan a Summer Camp Wedding!

 Option 2: Hotels & Off-Site Lodging